SegersIan/architecture-handbook/architecture-styles/event-driven.md

 ### Preventing Data Loss

 Data loss is when a message is dropped or never makes it to its final destination.
 In a [typical scenario](https://fundamentalsofsoftwarearchitecture.com/images/book/fosa_1416.png) there are 3 areas of potential data loss.
-* Issue 1: An Event Processir fails to get a message to the queue/event channel.
+* Issue 1: An Event Processor fails to get a message to the queue/event channel.
-    * Solution: Use *peristent message queues* and *synchronous send*.
+    * Solution: Use *persistent message queues* and *synchronous send*.
 Also known as guaranteed delivery.
 * Issue 2: An Event Processor de-queues the next message and crashes before processing it.
     * Solution: Use *client acknowledgement mode* instead of *auto acknowledge mode* which dictates that the client must first acknowledge that it was received before dropping the message.
-* Issue 3: An Event Processor is unable to perist some data related to a message to a database.
+* Issue 3: An Event Processor is unable to persist some data related to a message to a database.
-    * Solution: Use ACID properties for DB communication and *Last Participant Support (LPS)* for removing the message from the peristed queue by acknowledging that the processing has been completed.
+    * Solution: Use ACID properties for DB communication and *Last Participant Support (LPS)* for removing the message from the persisted queue by acknowledging that the processing has been completed.

 [Solution Diagram](https://fundamentalsofsoftwarearchitecture.com/images/book/fosa_1417.png)